AP Human Geography

 Tuition: $800.00 with Early Bird Discount rate of $790.00 if registered by June 30.

-Class Schedule: The class will begin September 8, 2020 and end May 2021 one week after the AP exam is taken.
-There will be three scheduled breaks - Thanksgiving break, a Winter break, and a Spring break.
+Class Schedule: The class will begin September 7, 2021 and end May 2022 one week after the AP exam is taken.
+There will be three scheduled breaks - Thanksgiving break, a Winter (Christmas/Holiday) break, and a Spring (Easter) break.

 Type of Work Required: Since geography is a spatial science and is learned best by “doing,” this class consists of a combination of readings and hands-on activities.
 On-line video clips, case studies, extra-credit book reviews, and other special features make this a fun way to learn about other cultures and countries.

 Weekly Workload: The weekly workload consists of reading one chapter (or less) per week, written review exercises, and viewing videos.
-Occasionally you will have an additional assignment such as a partner project or field work assignment.
+Occasionally you will have an additional assignment such as a fieldwork assignment.
 Most students report spending one hour every night in reading, doing assignments, and participating in online class discussions.
 Some weeks require more work than others but I try to balance the workload.

 Assessment/Grades: Student assessment will consist of a combination of homework, interactive Geography lab activities, and multiple-choice quizzes.
 Students will practice for the AP exam by writing free-response essays on a regular basis during the last semester of the course.
 I will score these responses using a scoring guideline in the same manner as the AP Exam is scored and will give you detailed input and suggestions.